 Work it Out

 For some people, yoga does the trick.
 Others love to train for a marathon.
 Sometimes you only have time for a 7-Minute Workout.
-Whatever gets your heart pumping and your muscles flexing is good for mind, body, and soul.
+Whatever gets your heart pumping and your muscles flexing is good self-care for mind, body, and soul.
 Brisk walking is another excellent exercise and a wonderful way to take in Mother Nature.
 The point is to get moving and get those endorphins released.
 A bonus: physical activity also boosts dopamine and serotonin levels which increase your happiness hormones.

 Take a News Break